 This isolates whether the model understands the camera term at all.

-Step 7: Switch models for tricky moves
+Step 7: Use built-in camera controls, or switch models for tricky moves

 Long-term prevention